LrWm3/babys-first-containerz/README.md

 ## but what if baby wants to update the app?

-depends on how you did the final baby block. but basically, just redeploy the container using portainer.
+repeat the process for the final baby block. when you attempt to redeploy using portainer, it will replace the old image with the new one.

 ## but what if baby wants to deploy another middleware service